We’re here for you

 We’re bringing Google Fiber to San Francisco, Raleigh-Durham, Charlotte, Huntsville, Nashville, Atlanta, Salt Lake City and San Antonio.
 We’ve finished all of our work on the exploration phase, and are ready to start designing and planning our network in these metro areas.
 Most of these areas have also started construction.
-We are currently exploring bringing Google Fiber to the San Jose, Portland and Phoenix metro areas, as well as the cities of Chicago, Irvine, Los Angeles, Louisville, San Diego, Oklahoma City, Jacksonville and Tampa.
+We are currently exploring bringing Google Fiber to the San Jose, Portland and Phoenix metro areas, as well as the cities of Chicago, Dallas, Irvine, Los Angeles, Louisville, San Diego, Oklahoma City, Jacksonville and Tampa.

 - Arizona: Phoenix, Scottsdale, Tempe

 - California: Irvine, Los Angeles, Mountain View, Palo Alto, San Diego, San Jose, Santa Clara, Sunnyvale

 - Kentucky: Louisville